Dr Richard Whitaker

 - Email: email@example.com

-My main research interests concern two areas: the study of legislatures, and British centre-right parties and European integration.
+My main research interests concern two areas: the study of legislatures, and British parties and European integration.
 On the first of these, my work so far has focused principally on the European Parliament and its internal organisation, specifically committees, party groups and national parties.
 I have also worked on the relationship between parliament and government at Westminster.
-On the second area, with Philip Lynch and Gemma Loomes, I have worked on a Leverhulme-funded project on party competition on the centre-right and have previously researched the Conservatives in the European Parliament (with Philip Lynch).
-With Philip Lynch and Ben Clements, I have recently established a sub-group of the UACES Collaborative Research Network on Euroscepticism, looking at the limited impact of Euroscepticism.
+On the second area, with Adam Cygan and Philip Lynch, I am working on an ESRC-funded project on Parties, Parliament and the Brexit process.
+This project forms part of the ESRC's UK in a Changing Europe programme.
+In the past, with Philip Lynch I have also worked on a Leverhulme-funded project on party competition on the centre-right and have previously researched the Conservatives in the European Parliament.
 I am currently chairing the Department's research cluster on Parties, Participation and Public Opinion (3PO).

 Recent Research Activities

 My most recent research on roll-call votes in European Parliament committees has been presented at the ECPR Joint Sessions of Workshops in Pisa, April 2016.
 In February 2015 I spoke at a European Parliament Press Service seminar on the 2014 European elections and the process of choosing the Commission President.
 I gave evidence as an expert witness to a hearing of the European Parliament's Constitutional Affairs committee in May 2013.
 The hearing concerned the European Parliament's right to self-organization and my evidence related to research conducted for my book on the European Parliament's committees.